CSRG-Group/dcs-notes.github.io/_CS126/part9.md

 A diagram of the structure of a skip list is shown below

 ![skipLists](./images/skipLists.png)

-(*Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser)
+Image source: *Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser